The first public release is now available!

 The main EDICT page has additional documentation and related files.
-You have to do quite a bit of digging to find the indexed ENAMDICT, and it can be confusing to decide which files to download from that page, so you're generally better off using the links above if you only want to update your dictionaries for use with JWPce.
+You have to do quite a bit of digging to find the indexed ENAMDICT, and it can be confusing to decide which files to download from that page, so you're generally better off using the links above if you only want to update your dictionaries for use with JWPxp/JWPce.

 Here is an archive of the original (unsupported) JWPce for historical or comparison purposes.
 You probably don't need this unless you are running a very old Windows OS.
 The complete source code for this version is included with the JWPxp source code above.